 Income statement

-By: Rashid Javed | Updated on: July 11th, 2023
+By: Rashid Javed | Updated on: July 31st, 2024

-Income statement is an important financial statement that summarizes the operating results of the business by matching the revenue earned and expenses incurred to earn that revenue during a particular period of time.
-The revenue and expense figures used for the preparation of income statement are directly taken from the adjusted trial balance.
-If revenue exceeds the total expenses, the income statement shows a net income for the period but if, on the other hand, the total expenses exceed the revenue, it would show a net loss.
+The income statement is an important financial statement that summarizes the operating results of the business by matching the revenue earned and expenses incurred to earn that revenue during a particular period of time.
+The revenue and expense figures used for the preparation of the income statement are directly taken from the adjusted trial balance.
+If revenue exceeds the total expenses, the income statement shows a net income for the period, but if, on the other hand, the total expenses exceed the revenue, it would show a net loss.
 The net income (or net loss) determined by the income statement is reported in the statement of retained earnings.
 It is, therefore, prepared first of all other financial statements.

-Income statement is known by various names such as statement of operations, earnings statement, and profit and loss statement.
+Income statement is known by various names, such as statement of operations, earnings statement, and profit and loss statement.

 Example: